 The Vermont Green Building Network is a Burlington-based, statewide nonprofit network of builders, designers, developers, policy makers and other industry professionals working together to increase the state's participation in green building.
 Similarly, Smart Growth Vermont is an anti-sprawl, pro-community development organization that calls Burlington home.
 And Main Street Landing is an environmentally and socially responsible development company that focuses on building and renovation projects supporting the visual and performing arts, local business, ecological integrity and community well-being.
 It's a good thing, too, considering the company owns nearly all of the developable land on Burlington's waterfront.

-People from all over the country head to Burlington to study at the University of Vermont, which hosts an impressive environmental studies program.
+People from all over the country head to Burlington to study at the University of Vermont, which hosts an impressive environmental studies program .
 As part of the program, students have the opportunity to explore and observe the area's system of rivers, forests and wildlife.
-The school also hosts a periodic environmental lecture series, which is open to the public.

 Need to get from here to there — and back?
 Green Cab Vermont boasts a taxi fleet of hybrid, electric and alternative fuel cars (including a Mercedez-Benz that runs on biodiesel).
 Like other cab companies in the area, passengers should schedule their rides at least 24 hours in advance.
 Local Motion is a nonprofit that works to promote biking, cross-country skiing, Rollerblading and walking as a means of alternative transportation as well as recreation.